scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 The above expression results in a :code:`sympy.Equation` object that contains the fully discretised form of Eq. :ref:`2dconvection`, including placeholder symbols for spacing in space (:code:`h`) and time (:code:`s`).
-These spacign symbols will be resolved during the code generation process, as described in **FORWARD-REF**.
+These spacing symbols will be resolved during the code generation process, as described in **FORWARD-REF**.
 It is also important to note here that the explicit generation of the space derivatives :code:`u_dx` and :code:`u_dy` is due to the use of a